Get insider access

 Full-Array

-The Samsung Odyssey Neo G9 has a good full-array local dimming feature.
-It's the first monitor we've tested with Mini LED backlighting, and it has 2048 zones.
-It does a fantastic job at improving the contrast to display really deep blacks, and even though it crushes some details in dark scenes, it's really not that bad.
-There's minimal blooming around bright objects if you're looking at it from directly in front, but it's more noticeable from the side due to the narrow viewing angles, which you can see in the video above.
+The Samsung Odyssey Neo G9 has a good full-array local dimming feature, and it has 2,048 zones.
+It does a fantastic job at improving the contrast to display really deep blacks with Local Dimming on 'High,' but it crushes some details in dark scenes.
+There's minimal blooming around bright objects and subtitles if you're looking at it directly in front, but it's more noticeable from the side due to the narrow viewing angles, which you can see in the video above.
+Fast-moving objects transition between the zones well, but the local dimming struggles to keep up with very fast objects.
 However, we don't recommend using the local dimming feature for productivity if you're using a browser in dark mode because the zones light up for small UI elements, which could get distracting.

-We tested the local dimming with Adaptive Sync and Low Input Lag enabled and there isn't much of a difference when using either of those modes.
+We tested the local dimming with Adaptive Sync and Low Input Lag enabled, and there isn't much of a difference when using either of those modes.

 9.0